 These aren’t even special deals.
 It’s hard to justify using hard-earned points on economy class flights when you pay relatively low fares like these.

 Another down-side frequently heard about booking Aeroplan flights are those enormous fees and surcharges!
 Here’s a perfect example:

-Why would anyone book a flight to Paris on Aeroplan, using almost 50,000 points AND pay $645?
+Why would anyone book an Aeroplan vacation flight to Paris, using almost 50,000 points AND pay $645?
 You could book the same flight for almost the same price, and keep your points!